chinchalinchin/being-and-death/01_death.md

 - Death is unknowable.
 - "_Death is unknowable_" is knowable

 We see in this argument how how the tendrils of knowability intersect with those of unknowability, and give us at least a foothold to raise our awareness towards Death.
 If Death is unknowable, then we can at least come to know what it means to be unknowable and thus gain an understanding of Death through analogy.
-This is all we can possibly mean by _phenomology of Death_: that we can come to know what is unknowable, i.e. Death, "_through the back door_".
+This is all we can possibly mean by _phenomology of Death_ in any ontology that seeks to avoid the pitfalls of `solipsism`: that we can come to know what is unknowable, i.e. Death, "_through the back door_".

 [^6]: Is saying "_we have no way of knowing if we are already dead_" the same as saying "_we have no way of knowing if we exist_"?
 [^7]: We should, at this point, lift our eyes from the page and let our gaze fall upon the world.
 In our deepest moments of reflection, when all pretenses are abandoned and we consider the `invariance` of the **Cartesian** tautology, "_I do not know if I exist_", the complexity of uncertainty manifested in the vastness of the world rises as if in response.
 The answer is self-evident, "_if I do not exist, then what is this?_", i.e. we have simply played semantics and shifted the meaning of existence and Being away from language, instead of letting language take hold and illuminate.
 In other words, a true solipsist would read the written word without gaining consciousness of what was expressed therein and continue on as if nothing had happened.
 The solipsist is he who refuses to play the _language game_, and therefore the _existence game_, for all existence is mere appearance to me, and all appearance is mere representation, and all representation is _mere_ language.